imagineLife/big-site/content/k8s/load-balancer-service.md

 Sit between the "frontend" apps and the world.
 NodePorts accept traffic on ports.
 Users need 1 url to access frontend apps.
+- The passes requests to cloud providers
+- The Address that is created becomes available to the public
+- Traffic is spread across pods (_balancing the network load_)

 ## 3rd Party Clouds Support LoadBalancers